Analytical Methods

 Model training

-Both corpora were imported with MALLET's import-file command using --keep-sequence (required for LDA) and --remove-stopwords.
-In addition to MALLET's built-in English stopword list, a custom stopword file (scripts/build_mallet/custom_stopwords.txt) was compiled specifically for this corpus.
-It removes high-frequency terms that are uninformative for topical discrimination in this particular collection, including newspaper boilerplate (e.g., said, would, made), OCR artifacts, and corpus-specific proper nouns that would otherwise dominate topic keys without adding interpretive value.
-Training was conducted with the following parameters:
+Both corpora were imported with MALLET's import-file command using --keep-sequence, which is required for LDA, and --remove-stopwords.
+In addition to MALLET's built-in English stopword list, a custom stopword file, scripts/build_mallet/custom_stopwords.txt, was compiled specifically for this corpus.
+It removes high-frequency terms that are uninformative for topical discrimination in this particular collection, including newspaper boilerplate such as said, would, and made, OCR artifacts, and corpus-specific proper nouns that would otherwise dominate topic keys without adding interpretive value.

 mallet train-topics \